TaitoUnited/taito-cli/docs/manual/03-quick-start.md

     cd my-zone
     ```

 2. Edit the `taito-config.sh` located in my-zone folder.
-Change at least all settings that have marked with `# CHANGE`.
+Change at least all settings that have been marked with `# CHANGE`.

 3. Create the infrastructure by running `taito zone apply` and follow instructions.